逻辑问题 (The Problem of Logic)

 hypothetical syllogism (If

-then q” because in the conditional hypothesis in a
+deduced from If p, then q because in the conditional hypothesis in a hypothetical

 This fallacy occurs when the inference maker violates any